 Cinnamon Cucumbers, while it sounds strange, is surprisingly delicious and under 25 calories per serving.
 With a cucumber, ground cinnamon, and zero calorie sugar, you can make this today.

-I wasn’t going to share this idea for cinnamon cucumbers, because I figured it might be too strange, and so many people won’t give it a chance!
-But, I had to share it because:
+I wasn’t going to share this idea for cinnamon cucumbers, because I figured it might be too strange.
+Plenty of people won’t give it a chance!
+However, I had to share it because: